1. About diphenhydramine

 What to do about:

-- feeling sleepy during the daytime – drowsiness usually wears off 8 hours after a dose.
-Do not drive or use tools or machinery if you're feeling this way.
+- feeling sleepy, or drowsy, during the daytime – drowsiness usually wears off 8 hours after a dose.
+Do not drive, ride a bike or use tools or machinery if you're feeling this way.

 - dry mouth – chew sugar-free gum or suck sugar-free sweets.

 - feeling dizzy or unsteady on your feet, or difficulty concentrating – if diphenhydramine makes you feel this way, stop what you're doing and sit or lie down until you feel better.
-If the feeling does not go away or is troubling you, do not take any more medicine and speak to a pharmacist or your doctor.
+If the feeling does not go away or is worrying you, do not take any more medicine and speak to a pharmacist or your doctor.

 7. Pregnancy and breastfeeding

-If you have insomnia while you're pregnant, your doctor or midwife may suggest ways to improve your sleep routine - like relaxing, and avoiding naps.
-If this does not work, your doctor may prescribe a different antihistamine called promethazine to help you sleep.
+If you have difficulty sleeping while you're pregnant, your doctor or midwife may suggest ways to improve your sleep routine, like relaxing, and avoiding naps.

-If you have a cough or cold, you can help to ease your symptoms by resting, drinking plenty of fluids and taking everyday painkillers such as paracetamol.
+If you have a cough or cold, you can help to ease your symptoms by resting, drinking plenty of fluids and taking paracetamol.

 Diphenhydramine and breastfeeding